chabokpush/chabok-starter-ios/README.md

 3. open project in your idea and sync it, then build the app to your device or simulator.

 4. You can login with [Test environment](https://sandbox.push.adpdigital.com/login) to see the starter app info in the panel.

-> Please use the following account
+Please use the following account:
->

 > **Username** : `starter`
 >
 > **Password** : `starter`